ere6us/100-days-of-code/log.md

 **Today's Progress**:
 * Yep solved the Dijkstra Algorithm which I pledged yesterday.
 It took my whole day.<br>
-Solve using both priority queue and normal vector.
+Solved using both priority queue and normal vector.
 Gonna solve it again later using STL.

 **Thoughts:** Gonna do some more assignments.
 See ya later.